 In the first phase of Precision Panc, if you have already been diagnosed with pancreatic cancer you will be asked to provide tissue samples.
 This will involve having a biopsy .
 If you haven’t yet been diagnosed with pancreatic cancer, this biopsy can be taken as part of the tests to diagnose the cancer.
 These samples will be analysed to look at the genes to try to understand more about the type of pancreatic cancer.

 People may then be able to take part in other clinical trials which are linked to Precision Panc.
 These trials will test different treatments.
-To begin with, there is one trial available, PRIMUS-001, but new trials will be set up in the future.
-In PRIMUS-001, people will be selected for the different treatments randomly – which is how most clinical trials are carried out.
+At the moment, there are two trials available – PRIMUS-001 and PRIMUS-002.
+In these trials, people will be selected for the different treatments randomly – which is how most clinical trials are carried out.
 But as people taking part will also have given tissue samples, researchers will be able to look at the genetics of their cancer.
 They will also look at how well the treatment worked for each person.
 The researchers will use this information to try to work out which treatment works best for different forms of pancreatic cancer, based on their genes.

 The second phase of the Precision Panc study will start in a few years.
 This phase will try to work out which treatments might be most suitable for different forms of pancreatic cancer.
 This will involve recommending that people take part in specific clinical trials, based on their particular type of pancreatic cancer.

-You will only be able to take part in the PRIMUS-001 trial if you join the Precision Panc study and have a biopsy.
+You will only be able to take part in the PRIMUS-001 or PRIMUS-002 trial if you join the Precision Panc study and have a biopsy.

 This is a new type of study for pancreatic cancer.
 If you would like to discuss it more, you can speak to our specialist nurses on our Support Line.

 Taking part in the Precision Panc study will involve the following.